deepbiolab/memory-management-chatbot-optimization/dev/note.md

 The array of integers on the heap to which `pInt` is pointing has a size of `10 * sizeof(int)`, which is 40 bytes.
 Let us now use Valgrind to search for this leak.

-After compiling the `memory_leaks_debugging.cpp` code file on the right to `a.out`, the terminal can be used to start Valgrind with the following command:
+After compiling the `memory_leaks_debugging.cpp` code file on the above to `a.out`, the terminal can be used to start Valgrind with the following command:

 ```bash
 valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes --log-file=valgrind-out.txt a.out